 Step 3: Gather Materials

-Whether you are printing, sticking, tracing or drawing onto your seating chart, make sure to print out any resources you need to create your seating chart.
+Whether you are printing, sticking, tracing or drawing onto your seating chart, print out any resources you need to create your seating chart.

 It’s time to assemble your sign.
-If you’re using a material such as acrylic or glass, remember to clean your sign with a cloth and spray before you add anything to it.
+If you’re using a material such as acrylic or glass, clean your sign with a cloth and spray before adding anything to it.

 What Is The Best Size For A Seating Chart?